mindspore-lab/mindone/examples/kohya_sd_scripts/README.md

 a green butterfly with red and black wings
 ```

-Create a text file and set the extension to `.toml` and write as follows.
+Create a text file, set the extension to `.toml` and write as follows.

 ```toml
 [general]